-As of the date of release of this report, and in view of the fact that the events are dynamic and characterized by significant uncertainty as to, inter alia, the pace of economic growth in Israel and worldwide, the legislative changes in the Israeli judicial system and their future impact on the Israeli economy, the Company cannot assess the said impact on its future business, since the degree of impact depends on the degree and scope of materialization thereof.
-It is the Company's assessment that such factors may have material adverse effects on the global and domestic economy, including on some of the markets and sectors in which the Company operates, as well as on some of the tenants in the Group's properties.
+As of the Report Release Date, and in view of the fact that the events are dynamic and characterized by significant uncertainty as to, inter alia, the progress and scope of the War, the legislative changes in the Israeli judicial system and their future impact on the Israeli economy, the Company cannot assess the said impact on its future business, since the degree of impact depends on the degree and scope of materialization thereof.
+It is the Company's assessment that such factors may have material adverse effects on the domestic economy, including on some of the markets and sectors in which the Company operates, as well as on some of the tenants in the Group's properties.
 The Company's management estimates that in view of its financial strength, taking into account the total cash and cash equivalents available thereto, low leverage and a significant portfolio of unmortgaged properties, a long loan duration and its ability to raise financing under favorable conditions, and in view of the broad dispersion of the Company's asset portfolio, variety of tenants and business segments, the Company will be able to continue financing its activity and meeting its liabilities.

-The Group's aforesaid estimations with regards to the changes in the income-producing real estate sector in Israel and their effect on the Group's results are merely subjective estimations and constitute forward-looking information as defined in the Securities Law, 5728-1968 (the "Securities Law").
-Actual results and effects may materially differ from the aforesaid estimations and what they imply, for various reasons, including the further intensification of competition, a decline in demand, a significant deterioration of the Israeli and global economy, and various effects of legislative changes.
+The Group's aforesaid estimations with regards to the effects of the War and/or the legislative changes on the Group's results, including the delays in projects under development, are merely subjective estimations and constitute forward-looking information as defined in the Securities Law, 5728-1968 (the "Securities Law").
+Actual results and effects may materially differ from the aforesaid estimations and what they imply, for various reasons, including protraction of the War and its expansion to additional fronts, a decline in demand, a significant deterioration of the Israeli economy, and various effects of legislative changes.